Uploading a local tag database

 Download the Tag Database

-1. Navigate to your project's page and click on the blue "Download tag database" button on the right hand side
+1. Navigate to your project's tag management pages and click the "Download tag database" button

 Upload the tag database to your station